|Major Groups > Cup Fungi > Chorioactis geaster|

-Thanks to Dan Prescott for collecting, documenting, and preserving the illustrated and described material; his collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Dan Prescott, Byron Augustin, and Mark Stewart for collecting, documenting, and preserving Chorioactis geaster for study; their collections are deposited in The Herbarium of Michael Kuo.

 Ecology: Apparently saprobic on the decaying wood of cedar elm (Ulmus crassifolia); growing scattered to gregariously on or very near cedar elm stumps; October through January; central Texas.
-The described and illustrated collection is from McLennan County, Texas.
+The described and illustrated collections are from McLennan, Bexar, and Travis counties, in Texas.

-Microscopic Features: Spores 55-60 x 12-15 µ at maturity; appearing smooth or very finely pock-marked; fusiform; walls faintly cyanophilic; hyaline to faintly yellowish in KOH.
-Asci 8-spored; up to nearly 700 µ long; thick-walled; hyaline in KOH; tips inamyloid.
-Paraphyses with filiform apices; frequently septate; apices rounded or subclavate; sub-terminal cells becoming distinctively ventricose, then inflated and nearly subglobose.
-Excipular surface elements (hairs) 5-12 µ wide; thick-walled and double-walled; septate; dark brown to dark reddish in KOH; finely warted or spiny.
+Microscopic Features: Spores 55–70 x 12–17 µm at maturity; appearing smooth or very finely pock-marked; fusiform; walls faintly cyanophilic; hyaline to faintly yellowish in KOH.
+Asci 8-spored; up to nearly 700 µm long; walls 2–5 µm thick; hyaline in KOH; tips inamyloid.
+Paraphyses cylindric; 2–3 µm wide; frequently septate; apices rounded or subclavate; hyaline in KOH; sub-terminal cells becoming distinctively ventricose, then inflated and nearly subglobose.
+Excipular surface elements (hairs) 5–12 µm wide; thick-walled and double-walled; septate; dark brown to dark reddish in KOH; finely warted or spiny.